 Azure Storage maintains multiple copies of your storage account to ensure durability and high availability.
-Which redundancy option you choose for your account depends on the degree of resiliency you need.
-For protection against regional outages, configure your account for geo-redundant storage, with or without the option of read access from the secondary region:
+Which redundancy option you choose for your account depends on the degree of resiliency you need for your applications.

-Read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS) provides geo-redundant storage with the additional benefit of read access to the secondary endpoint.
-If an outage occurs in the primary endpoint, applications configured for read access to the secondary and designed for high availability can continue to read from the secondary endpoint.
-Microsoft recommends RA-GZRS for maximum availability and durability for your applications.
+RA-GRS and RA-GZRS redundancy configurations provide geo-redundant storage with the added benefit of read access to the secondary endpoint if there is an outage in the primary region.
+If an outage occurs in the primary endpoint, applications configured for read access to the secondary region and designed for high availability can continue to read from the secondary endpoint.
+Microsoft recommends RA-GZRS for maximum availability and durability of your storage accounts.

 For more information about redundancy in Azure Storage, see Azure Storage redundancy.

 Azure Storage accounts support two types of failover:

 - Customer-managed failover - Customers can manage storage account failover if there's an unexpected service outage.

 - Microsoft-managed failover - Potentially initiated by Microsoft only in the case of a severe disaster in the primary region.
 1,2